kal72/movie-technical-test/README.md

-# ESB Technical Test
+# Movie Technical Test

 ## Description

 This is a project built with Golang Clean architecture.
+This project is an api service for movie management.

 ## Tech Stack

-- Golang v1.20.13
+- Golang v1.20
 - MySQL (Database) v5.7

 ## Framework & Library